nml-knight/CSky2TopoCraft/readme.md

 # CSky2TopoCraft: QGIS DEM Downloader & Heightmap Generator
 This is CSky2TopoCraft: a QGIS plugin that will allow you to automatically download, format and export realistic heightmaps to the Cities Skylines 2 map editor.
 It essentially embeds OpenTopography's DEM downloader script into an automation of shanks' tried-and-tested method of heightmap creation, with some modifications and optional processing extensions.

-Note that this tool has been created to provide a convenient pathway for players to make heightmaps for cities outside the United States and other informationally-rich countries (e.g., Switzerland).
-Users will not be able to use it to download and create heightmaps from the USGS 1-metre DEM data product.
-It is limited to the global (30M+) products accessible through OpenTopography.

 You will need:

 The Quantum Geographic Information System (QGIS)